 The locals of Valle d’Aosta are genuine, kind and beautiful people; they know how to host a major sporting event.
 Hundreds of locals and spectators lined the cobblestone streets through the town of Courmayeur (and all the other villages along the route) and rang cowbells, cheered, and offered high fives.
 The first 20 miles were beautiful, breathtaking and steep but uneventful until running down the backside of Col Crosatie.
 Out of nowhere, overlooking a beautiful mountain lake, there stood a massive stone memorial for Yuan Yang.
 It stopped me in my tracks.
 It was beautiful and heartbreaking.
 Yuan Yang died in last year’s race (2013) when he slipped on a rock and hit his head.
 I stood there looking at the memorial and looked at the stunning terrain that surrounded it.
 I thought about his family and friends and as cliché as it may sound, I had a feeling he was doing what he loved in a very beautiful part of the world.
-Focus on the moment not the result (this was my mantra before the race, and it turned out to be spot-on in the first 20 miles).
+My mantra going into the race: Focus on the moment – Live/Be in the Moment -and seeing his memorial reinforced my desire to enjoy each minute of this journey.

 The first life base: Valgrisenche (30.6 miles) – Sunday

 I arrived at the first life base at 9:55pm; just under twelve hours.
-I went out very slow, probably too slow, but that was my goal.
-I had a plan.
+I went out very slow, in retrospect probably too slow.
+I had a goal.
+I wanted to finish in 120 hours.
 I followed a racer whose bib number was #90 meaning he finished in 90th place last year.
 I stayed behind him for the majority of the day.
 He was slogging.
 He was going so slow but I figured he knew what he was doing!
-I kept repeating to myself, ‘patience’ because the theme of The Tor is straight the ‘effing up and straight the ‘effing down, hours and hours of steep rocky ascents and hours and hours of steep gnarly descents, then repeat day after day for 332 km (206 miles).
+I kept repeating to myself, ‘patience’ because the theme of The Tor is straight the ‘effing up and straight the ‘effing down, hours and hours of steep rocky ascents (one peak is a stair step to the next peak) and hours and hours of steep gnarly descents, then repeat day after day for 332 km (206 miles) on very little sleep.